Bob van Pareren

-Bob van Pareren (born August 6, 1948) is a Dutch politician and businessman who is a member of the Senate of the Netherlands.
+Bob van Pareren (born August 6, 1948) is a Dutch politician and businessman who was a member of the Senate of the Netherlands.

 Van Pareren holds a degree in business administration from Nyenrode Business University.
 He was installed as a Senator for the Forum for Democracy party in 2019 and was the treasurer for the FvD.
-He has also been a Member of the Provincial Council of South Holland since 2019.
+He was also a Member of the Provincial Council of South Holland between 2019 and 2023.
 In November 2020, he left the FvD and formed his own Van Pareren faction in the Senate which later became a part of JA21.

+In March 2023 he was elected to the Hoogheemraadschap van Rijnland.
+The entire JA21 group switched to the Farmer-Citizen Movement in October 2023.